Home

 Dr Edwards’ argues that the right brain’s strengths are undervalued and under-trained in our left-brain oriented culture, with its emphasis on the “3Rs”.
 She also believes that by training the right brain we can learn to use both sides of the brain more effectively and more efficiently according to their strengths.

-Dr Edwards’ has presented over five-hundred workshops, seminars and lectures for public schools, art associations, university students, technical and scientific staffs and corporate groups.
-She has presented seminars in creative problem solving to corporations such as : The Walt Disney Company, Digital Equipment Corporation, Apple Computer Company, IBM, Polaroid, AT&T Bell Labs, American Advertising Associations, Saatchi & Saatchi, GE, American Dental Association, and the American Institute of Architecture.
+Dr Edwards’ has presented hundreds of workshops, seminars and lectures for public schools, art associations, university students, technical and scientific staffs and corporate groups.
+She has presented seminars in creative problem solving to corporations such as The Walt Disney Company, Digital Equipment Corporation, Apple Computer Company, IBM, Polaroid, AT&T Bell Labs, American Advertising Associations, Saatchi & Saatchi, GE, American Dental Association, and the American Institute of Architecture.

 Dr. Edwards is Professor Emeritus, California State University, Long Beach.
 Although now retired, through her books, workshops and seminars Betty Edwards continues to make a huge impact upon the fields of art education and creative problem-solving.